With Bidii Baby Foods, first foods make a big impact on the next generation

 “Bidii” suggests abundance, like a baby who just wants to gobble down more of something that tastes absolutely delicious.
 “It’s a fun, silly word in Navajo,” said Mary Ben, who owns Bidii Baby Foods with her husband Zach Ben.

 Bidii Baby Foods is one of the only Indigenous baby food companies in the country.
-The Bens use dried, steamed corn that can be reconstituted with hot water to create nourishing and relevant first foods.
+The Bens use dried, steamed corn that can be reconstituted with hot water to create nourishing and culturally relevant first foods.

-They chose Shiprock because it is rich in things that can’t be measured.
+Mary Ben and her husband Zach moved to his hometown of Shiprock, N.M., 10 years ago.
+They didn’t choose to live in Shiprock for its booming economy (its median per-capita income is only about $20,000) – but for a richness that can’t be measured in dollars.
 “There’s not a perception of struggle all the time,” said Mary Ben.
 “What we’re rich in is traditional values and traditional community.
 We’re deeper on the rez.
 A lot of people speak the language.
 There’s a lot of ceremony.”

 They farmed for several years before launching their own baby-food business, after struggling to find nutritious baby food for their first child during the pandemic.
 “It hit home so much, because a lot of baby foods were off the shelf for a long time,” Mary Ben said.
 “My background is public health, and those first foods, while I’m pregnant, when I’m breastfeeding, at six months, are so important to forming your palate.”

 Diabetes is common in Navajo Nation, with a quarter to half of the adult population affected by diabetes or prediabetes.
-“It’s a lot easier to shape someone’s palate in the ages 0-3 than counsel someone with diabetes at age 40 or 50,” Ben said.
+“It’s a lot easier to shape someone’s palate in the ages 0-3 than counsel someone with diabetes at age 40 or 50,” Mary Ben said.

 In five years, Mary and Zach Ben have built a business that produces more than two tons of Indigenous food annually and regularly sells out due to high demand.
 Now, through their Farmer-in-REZidence program, they’re helping other young farmers learn from their experience as farmers and social entrepreneurs.

 Bidii Baby Foods earned a USDA Specialty Crop Block Grant totaling $150,000 to develop the Farmer-in-REZidence program.
 Mary Ben created its curriculum after writing her dissertation on farmer training programs around the country.
+Through the grant, they are investing in the next generation — working with emerging young farmers, expanding market opportunities and keeping more food dollars circulating within Navajo Nation.

 “A lot of young Native kids know how to farm,” Ben said.
 “We live in an agricultural community.
 What they don’t know is how to access capital, how to manage finances, how to take care of their mental health while they’re doing that.”